bensheldon/island94-jekyll/_posts/2022-07-15-four-dumb-cringe-tech-interview-stories.md

 tags:
 ---

 In my previous write-up about NodeTiles, I said that I had dumb interview stories to share.
+They are also cringe.
 Here they are.

 **"Oh yeah, me too."**